 Does your soil need lime?
 The answer depends on the soil pH.
 Getting a soil test can help provide that information.
 Keep reading to find out when to add lime to the soil and how much to apply.

-the two types of lime that gardeners should become familiar with are agricultural lime and dolomite lime. both types of lime contain calcium, and dolomite lime also contains magnesium. lime adds these two essential elements to the soil, but it is more extensively used to correct the soil ph.
+The two types of lime that gardeners should become familiar with are agricultural lime and dolomite lime.
+Both types of lime contain calcium, and dolomite lime also contains magnesium.
+Lime adds these two essential elements to the soil, but it is more commonly used to correct the soil pH.

 Most plants prefer a pH between 5.5 and 6.5.
 If the pH is too high (alkaline) or too low (acidic), plants can’t absorb the nutrients that are available in the soil.
 They develop symptoms of nutrient deficiency, such as pale leaves and stunted growth.
 Using lime for acidic soil raises the pH so that plant roots can absorb the necessary nutrients from the soil.

 How Much Lime Does Soil Need?

 The amount of lime your soil needs depends on the initial pH and the consistency of the soil.
 Without a good soil test, judging the amount of lime is a process of trial and error.
 A home pH test kit can tell you the acidity of the soil, but it doesn’t take the type of soil into consideration.
 The results of a soil analysis performed by a professional soil testing laboratory includes specific recommendations tailored to meet your soil’s needs.